ZhouLinli/ZhouLinli.github.io/_pages/about.md

 - **Predictive Analytics**: Building data models to enhance supportive interventions for student success across academic, social, and career outcomes, as well as improving institutional effectiveness in areas such as enrollment, retention, and graduation rates.

-- **Policy and Program Evaluation**: Evaluating policies (e.g., financial aid strategies) and reviewing programs at various levels—including student, faculty ([dashboard](https://ym205k-linli.shinyapps.io/FacultyTenureAnalysis/)), course, and services—to optimize resource allocation, budgeting, and planning.
+- **Policy and Program Evaluation**: Evaluating policies (e.g., financial aid strategies) and reviewing programs at various levels—including students, faculty, courses, and services—to optimize resource allocation, budgeting, and planning.

 <!--- - **University Strategic Planning:** Analyzing faculty([dashboard](https://ym205k-linli.shinyapps.io/FacultyTenureAnalysis/)) workload and performance, strategically discontinuing or launching programs, and studying student flows.-->